basicmi/AI-Chip/README.md

 <a name="Krtkl"></a>
 <div align="center"><a href="http://krtkl.com/"><img src="https://github.com/basicmi/Deep-Learning-Processor-List/raw/master/resource/Krtkl_logo.png" height="30"></a></div>
 <div align="center"><h3> </h3></div>
-> While it is not actually possible to pick a worse name for your startup than “[krtkl](http://krtkl.com/)”, at least the product name is manageable.
-Snickerdoodle is “reconfigurable hardware for building intelligent systems” (think Raspberry Pi).
-A crowdfunding effort for Snickerdoodle raised $224,876 and they’re currenty shipping.
+> A crowdfunding effort for Snickerdoodle raised $224,876 and they’re currenty shipping.
 If you pre-order one, they’ll deliver it by summer.
 The palm-sized unit uses the Zynq “System on Chip” (SoC) from Xilinix.

 <div align="center"><h3> </h3></div>
 <a name="NovuMind"></a>